Austin Gallery

 Dark Academia: The Scholar's Aesthetic

-Candlelit libraries, classical busts, and the romance of learning — a field guide to the look, and the objects that build it at home.
+Candlelit libraries, classical busts, and the romance of learning — the complete guide to the look, room by room, and the objects (and books) that build it.

 How we research